Kings Heath Stadium: Closure

+The Greyhound Racing Association (GRA) purchased the stadium in 1970, which spelled the demise of the stadium.
+Under the GRA's Property Trust policy at the time, Kings Heath was one of many tracks that was to be sold for re-development.

-In 1971 developers bought the stadium from the Greyhound Racing Association who themselves had only purchased the stadium the previous year.
-The final race meeting was held on 31 March 1971.
-The last race is won by Zansy Token.
+The final race meeting was held on 31 March 1971 and the last race was won by Zansy Token before the developers demolished the stadium.

 The north part of the stadium is now Wynfield and Leander Gardens and the south part is where the Cocks Moors Woods golf course stands.